Combat Engineering: Civilian Jobs After The Military

 Jobs for Combat Engineering Veterans

-Here are a few civilian jobs after serving in the military as an engineer (Combat Engineer, Construction, Electrician, Etc).
-These job descriptions include salary information, education and training requirements.
+Here are just some of the civilian jobs you may qualify for after serving in the military as an engineer (Combat Engineer, Construction, Electrician.)

 Electrician